Skip to main content

 How Do Sex Hormones Influence Nightly Repair?

-Beyond the primary sleep-wake regulators, the sex hormones estrogen, progesterone, and testosterone exert a powerful influence on and architecture.
+Beyond the primary sleep-wake regulators, the sex hormones estrogen, progesterone, and testosterone exert a powerful influence on sleep quality and architecture.
 Their fluctuations, whether cyclical or age-related, can introduce significant disruptions to rest.
 These hormones interact directly with brain regions responsible for sleep, and their decline or imbalance can alter the very structure of your nightly recovery process.
 Understanding their specific roles provides critical insight into why sleep patterns can change so dramatically throughout life.

 The Role of Estrogen and Progesterone

-In women, levels shift throughout the menstrual cycle and decline significantly during perimenopause and menopause.
+In women, estrogen and progesterone levels shift throughout the menstrual cycle and decline significantly during perimenopause and menopause.
 Estrogen contributes to sleep quality by supporting the duration of REM sleep and helping to maintain a stable body temperature during the night.
 When estrogen levels fall, women may experience hot flashes and night sweats that cause frequent awakenings.

 Progesterone acts as a natural calming agent, promoting relaxation by interacting with GABA receptors in the brain, which are associated with sleepiness.
 A decline in progesterone can lead to feelings of anxiety and difficulty falling asleep, a common complaint during the luteal phase of the menstrual cycle or in the menopausal transition.